South Coast 21

 reversed tapered.
 That is, the top of the rudder is smaller than the

 bottom.
 This rudder change occurred somewhere around hull number 110.
-This

 larger rudder also dictated that the rudder shaft be revised from tubular